adamsilver/fdpb/checkout.md

 ## Visual step indicator

 When we have a flow like this a step indicator is essential.
+Or is it - read about GDS guidelines.

 ## Address lookup enhancement.